czarandy/silver-music-notifier/README.md

-# silver-music-notifier
+# Silver Music Notifier

 Track a list of artists and get notified of their new music releases from [MusicBrainz](https://musicbrainz.org).
-Drive it from the terminal, or launch a local web UI (built with [silver-ui](https://silver-ui.com)).
+Use it from the terminal, or launch a local web UI (built with [silver-ui](https://silver-ui.com)).

 ![silver-music-notifier web UI](screenshot.png)